Lead Acid Battery: Working, Construction and Charging/Discharging

 Lead Acid Battery Charging

 There are various methods applicable for charging the lead-acid battery.
-Each method can be used for specific lead-acid battery for specific applications.
-Some application uses constant voltage charging method, some application uses a constant current method, whereas tickle charging also useful in some cases.
+Each method can be used for a specific lead-acid battery for specific applications.
+Some application uses a constant voltage charging method, some application uses a constant current method, whereas trickle charging is also useful in some cases.
 Normally battery manufacturer provides the proper method of charging the specific lead-acid batteries.
 Constant current charging is not typically used in Lead Acid Battery charging.

-Most common charging method used in lead acid battery is constant voltage charging method which is an effective process in terms of charging time.
-In full charge cycle the charge voltage remains constant and the current gradually decreased with the increase of battery charge level.
+The most common charging method used in lead acid batteries is the constant voltage charging method, which is an effective process in terms of charging time.
+In a full charge cycle, the charge voltage remains constant and the current gradually decreases with the increase of battery charge level.

 Lead Acid Battery Discharging

 Discharging of a lead acid battery is again involved with chemical reactions.
-The sulfuric acid is in the diluted form with typically 3:1 ratio with water and sulfuric acid.
+The sulfuric acid is in the diluted form with a typical 3:1 ratio with water and sulfuric acid.
 When the loads are connected across the plates, the sulfuric acid again breaks into positive ions 2H+ and negative ions SO4.
-The hydrogen ions react with the PbO2 and make PbO and water H2O.
-PbO start reacting with the H2SO4 and creates PbSO4 and H2O.
+The hydrogen ions react with the PbO2 and make PbO and water, H2O.
+PbO starts reacting with the H2SO4 and creates PbSO4 and H2O.

-As explained above, following chemical reactions takes place at Anode and Cathode during the discharging process.
-These reaction are exactly opposite of charging reactions:
+As explained above, the following chemical reactions take place at the Anode and the Cathode during the discharging process.
+These reactions are exactly opposite of charging reactions:

 At cathode